 We request that our key Tier I suppliers and suppliers of carbon-intensive materials participate in the CDP Supply Chain Program Climate Disclosure to help us understand and address climate effects and associated risks and opportunities in our upstream supply chain.
-In 2018, more than 48 percent of our Tier I suppliers responded to the survey, including our largest raw material suppliers and contract manufacturers.
-We achieved 82 percent supplier participation.
+In 2019, 42 percent of our Tier I direct material suppliers, by spend, responded to the survey, including our largest raw material suppliers and contract manufacturers.

 We have identified the oral care, personal care, and home care raw and packaging materials that have the highest carbon footprint.
-This information has been shared with our Research & Development and Procurement teams to help them identify and prioritize opportunities through material and supplier choices without negatively affecting consumer experience, quality, or cost.
+This information has been shared with our Research and Development and Procurement teams to help them identify and prioritize opportunities through material and supplier choices without negatively affecting consumer experience, quality or cost.

 Sustainable and Efficient Logistics

 Customer Service and Logistics teams at Colgate continue to focus on sustainable and efficient logistics initiatives around the world.
 Through these efforts, we are reducing costs as well as our carbon footprint, all while improving customer service.

 Our sustainable and efficient logistics efforts in 2019 included initiatives such as:

 - • Load Optimization: Through the use of SAP Transportation Management—a tool currently in place in Canada, the United States, Mexico, Brazil and Vietnam—we are automatically planning shipments to their optimal capacity.
 This has led to more efficient load planning and minimization in the number of shipments to deliver our products in a timely fashion.
 In 2020, we will be rolling out this technology for Hill’s exports, which will continue to drive freight planning efficiencies.